Happy New Year, Everyone!

 However, a friend gave him a plastic trombone to use.
 That was sufficient for whale sounds.

 Before 6:00, I made my way over to Boylston and Berkley Street and arrived just as the parade began.

 I’m sure there were 100s if not thousands of people there, but it wasn’t mobbed.
 Still, you’d never know except for about half the people wearing masks that there was a pandemic going on.
 And, yes, I had my mask on.

 Then I turned around.

-Yes, Restoration Hardware in Boston, around the corner from me. haha
+Yes, Restoration Hardware in Boston, is around the corner from me. haha

 Back to the parade.
 I heard Cale long before I saw him.
 That has always been the case. haha